snhstq/IBM3705_R5/README.md

 ### Preparing the MVS system
 This section is generic.
 It applies to a CPIPO build of MVS, TK5 or whatever other ways the MVS system has been created.
-Copy file ‘ncpssp.3350’ for the 3705 emulator package ‘Hercules Files’ directory to your Hercules/hyperion dasd folder.
+Copy file "ncpssp.3350" for the 3705 emulator package "Hercules Files" directory to your Hercules/hyperion dasd folder.

 Update the Hercules cnf file and add ncpssp.3350 to the dasd configuration.
 Be sure to select an address that is generated as a 3350.
-For TK5 the address range 240-24F are 3350’s.
+For TK5 the address range 240-24F are 3350 DASDs.
 Below 244 is used.
 ...

-0244 3350 dasd/ncpssp.3350&emsp;&emsp;&emsp<=== Added
+0244 3350 dasd/ncpssp.3350   <=== Added
 ...

 Now add the 3705 to the hercules configuration file.
 Make sure to use an address that is generated as a 3705.